learn-co-curriculum/rails-5-json-api/README.md

 <iframe src="//giphy.com/embed/FyGHRHcD3RzCo" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/catvidfest-cat-grumpy-alexander-lansang-FyGHRHcD3RzCo">via GIPHY</a></p>

 So, our app has two main resources: cats and hobbies.
-A cat has many hobbies and a hobby has may cats.
+A cat has many hobbies and a hobby has many cats.
 We have a cat-hobbies join table to accommodate that many-to-many relationship.

 You can view the completed code [here](https://github.com/learn-co-curriculum/rails-5-json-api-example-app), by the way.